Ground Beef Taquitos are perfect for game day. These crunchy bites of heaven are better than anything you’ll find at taco stand!

 - The best way to reheat taquitos is by placing them in an oven at 375 F for 15 minutes.

+They all mean the same thing.
 My family is from Durango, Mexico.
 It’s a northern state.
-I grew up thinking:
+To me:

-What I do nowadays is if I see the word “taquitos” or “flautas” on a menu, I ask what type of tortilla they are using: corn or flour?
+If you see “taquitos” or “flautas” on the menu, ask what type of tortilla they are using: corn or flour?

 Equipment